bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 <br>

-<h1>This post was inspired by Kyle Simpson Advanced JavaScript course which I followed on Pluralsight.</h1>
+<h1>This post was inspired by Kyle Simpson's Advanced JavaScript course which I followed on Pluralsight.</h1>

 This post tries to simplify a bit his explanation about the keyword “this”.

 I never understood well the keyword “this” before watching Kyle's course!

-If you really want to learn in depth about the keyword “this”, then I am advising you drop this article and go to You don’t know JavaScript by Kyle Simpson!

-<a href="https://github.com/getify/You-Dont-Know-JS/tree/1st-ed/" target=_blank>You don’t know JavaScript by Kyle Simpson!</a>
+If you really want to learn in depth about the keyword “this”, then I am advising you drop this article and go to: <a href="https://github.com/getify/You-Dont-Know-JS/tree/1st-ed/" target=_blank>You don’t know JavaScript by Kyle Simpson!</a>

 How Kyle Simpson himself said in a Linkedin post that I wrote: